BSSE-GROUP-13-RECESS/recess/README.md

 ````
 This is the official repository for Recess.
-It contains two folders; server and client
-Navigate into these two directories and read through the README.md files in both to get a clear understanding of how the files therein work.
+Navigate into the directories and read through the README.md files to get a clear understanding of how the files therein work.